identicondapp/identicon/README.md

 #### How is the verification done ?

-1. Someone (aka the *Requestor*) requests verification of the identity/life/etc of some particular subject (aka the *Subject*).
+1. Someone (aka the *Requestor*) requests verification of the identity/life/etc of some particular person (aka the *Subject*).

 2. A group of persons  (aka the *Validators*) visit the subject in the given address, within a certain *Time Window*.

-3. They verify that the *Subject* is alive and is who he/she claims and report it.
+3. They verify that the subject is alive and is who he/she claims and report it.

 4. When all verifications are completed the final state is evaluated based on the verification results.